H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 - **Anti‑extractive circuits**: Building reciprocity requirements directly into transaction flows and platform economics
 - **ZIP/county accountability**: Tying governance power and economic benefits to specific places rather than abstract global participation
 - **Commons‑before‑enclosure design**: Prioritizing community access and shared resources over individual accumulation and rent extraction
+- **Fully ingested governance corpus**: The complete MountainShares DAO Charter, Terms, Program Rules, Parameter Tables, Phase 0–3 documentation, KPI Spec, Safety Champion protocols, and Funder Overview are ingested into `governance_rag` (643 chunks) and semantically retrieval-verified as of March 26, 2026

+> **Deployment status**: MountainShares container services (ports 8080–8084) are **not yet deployed** — the corpus is fully ingested and the technical specification is complete, but the Phase 0 invite-only beta has not yet launched.
+Services will be deployed at Phase 0 beta launch.

 MountainShares serves as an institutional prototype: not simply "a DAO," but a specific attempt to materialize spatial justice in rural West Virginia through technical and organizational design informed by Quantarithmia's theory of power geometries and reciprocity thresholds.